newchuyalong/libgdx-learning/Building-libgdx-from-source.md

   * We need to build for multiple platforms, Windows (32/64bit), Linux (32/64-bit), Mac OS X (32/64bit), Android(arm6/arm7) and iOS(i386/arm7)
   * The Mac OS X and iOS builds can only be executed on a Mac, insert mandatory Apple hate here.

 We have a special solution called [jnigen](jnigen) for building the libgdx native libraries.
+You can also look at how our entire [[Build infrastructure setup]] if you want to fully reproduce all the native builds in an automated way!